-"Survey on Status of Labour Unions" was the subject for the 2011 "Survey on Collective Agreements".
+"Survey on Status of Labour Unions" was the subject for the 2013 "Survey on Status of Labour Union Activities".

-A-1 Basic Survey on Labour Unions (See pp. 297)
+A-1 Basic Survey on Labour Unions

+(See pp.297)

-The objective of this survey is to investigate the number of all labour unions throughout the country and their members and participating organization, and define actual conditions of organization of labour unions, such as the distribution of industry distinction, area distinction, and affiliation of upper-part unions and members of an association of a labour union organization.
+The objective of this survey is to investigate the number of all labour unions throughout the country and their members and participating organization, and define actual conditions of organization of labour unions, such as the distribution of industry distinction, area distinction, and affiliation of upperpart unions and members of an association of a labour union organization.

 This survey covers all labour unions existing throughout the country at the time of the survey (including employees' organizations prescribed in the National Public Service Act or Local National Public Service Act).
-For the Seamen's Unions, results of a survey conducted by the Maritime Human Resources Policy Division, Maritime Bureau, Ministry of Land, Infrastructure, Transport and Tourism, are used.
+For the Seamen's Unions, results of a survey conducted by the Seafarers Policy Division, Maritime Bureau, Ministry of Land, Infrastructure, Transport and Tourism, are used.

-As of June 30, 2011
+As of June 30, 2013